michel1991/ocp-java-11/modulars/README.md

 It is frequently used to determine what dependencies you will need when converting to modules.
 This makes it useful to run against a regular JAR, making option E correct.

-### Which are true of the --module-path option?
-(Choose all that apply.)
-*  A. It is an option on the javac command.
-*  B. It is an option on the java command.
-*  C. It is an option on the jar command.
-*  D. It is an option on the jdeps command.
-*  E. It has a short form of -m.
-*  F. It has a short form of -p.

-Options A, B, and D are correct because the -module-path option is available on javac, java, and jdeps.
-Option F is correct because -p is equivalent for the javac and java commands.
-The jdeps command does not allow the short form.

 ### For a top-down migration, all modules other than named modules are ________________ modules and on the __________________.
 * A. automatic, classpath
 *  B. automatic, module path